akornato/ethanos/README.md

 # ETHanos

-ETHanos is back and he is in the Ethereum universe.
+Thanos is back and he is in the Ethereum universe.
 He is searching for all 6 infinity stones (space, reality, power, mind, soul and time) on the Ethereum blockchain.

 The `InfinityStone` contract has an owner and a name.
 The stone also has a state which can be `ACQUIRED` or `UNTAKEN`.
 Default state is `UNTAKEN`.
 The stone can be `acquire`d, and whoever acquires it must pay a price (in ETH).
 In order to be acquired, the stone must have the status `UNTAKEN`.
 The stone can also be `give`(n)`Away`.
-Only the owner can call this function and the stone must have the status ACQUIRED.
+Only the owner can call this function and the stone must have the status `ACQUIRED`.

 The `InfinityGauntlet` contract on construction creates (via factory pattern) and owns 6 infinity stones and stores them on the contract.
 The contract is able to `addStones` to the gauntlet.
 The contract is also able to `acquireStone` and `giveAwayStone`.